strimzi/strimzi.github.io/_posts/2026-06-23-strimzicon2026-roundup.md

 _Speaker: Daniel Mulder @ Axual_

 Daniel walked through the full range of authentication options available in Strimzi, from basic TLS authentication to advanced custom principal builders.
-The session explored listener-aware authentication patterns and how to implement a robust multi-tenancy strategy, while also discussing when large truststores signal that your authentication architecture needs a closer look.
+The session explored listener-aware authentication patterns and how to implement a robust multi-tenancy strategy, while also discussing the risks of leaning too heavily on Strimzi internals and how to add authorization into the picture.

 ##### Swapping the Engine Mid-Flight: How We Moved Reddit's Petabyte Scale Kafka Fleet to Kubernetes ([Recording][mid-flight-pres]/[Slides][mid-flight-slides])